VPAC/seqpar/sequentialandparallelprogramming.md

 Fortran and C are two of the most deployed programming languages in existence.
 Whilst languages do rise and fall in popularity, these two in particular have been in use since 1957 and 1972 respectively and are still in very active development.
 For those interested in scientific or high performance computing in particular, there can be little doubt that these will be of primary use for a significant period of time into the future, as they are they primary languages for implementations of shared memory parallelism (OpenMP) and message passing (MPI).
 Both languages are sufficiently important to have standards established by the ISO.
 Certainly they are not recommended for all programming activities; in many cases a simpler language such as a shell script, perl, python etc will be sufficient.
 But when it comes down to complex data structures, speed, and parallel processing, C and Fortran are the preferred choice.

 The purpose of this chapter is not so much to provide an in-depth overview of the two languages.
 There are already many books that do this and are excellent in this regard.
+For C, the classic is _The C Programming Language_ by Brian W. Kernighan and Dennis M. Ritchie (1978), although to be compatiable with the ANSI stanard the second edition (1988) is recommended.
+The _C Programming Absolute Beginner's Guide_ by Greg Perry and Dean Miller (2013) is an excellent introduction to the language as well.
+More advanced content can be found in _Mastering Algorithms with C_ by Kyle Loudon (1999).
+For Fortran an excellent overview is available in _Fortran 90/95 Explained_ by Metcalf an Reid (1996, second edition, 1999).
+As one encounters older code _Upgrading to Fortran 90_ by Redwine (1995) will provide the examples necessary to navigate.
+For more advanced examples, _Numerical Recipes Example Book (Fortran) 2nd Edition_ by Press (1992) provides annotated examples of various subroutines; a C version is available as well.

-Rather, it is to provide a sufficient grounding that a reader who is unfamiliar with programming in these language, but does have some programming experience, is able to follow the code examples.
+Instead, the purpose of this chapter it is to provide a sufficient grounding that a reader who is unfamiliar with programming in these languages, but does have a little bit of programming experience, is able to follow the code examples.
 More importantly at this stage however is the conceptual grounding provided in placing C and Fortran within the wide range of programming languages available, and in particular providing various suggestions on coding practice that should be followed for programs of any level of complexity.
 Whilst this important for sequential programs, it is absolutely critical for any parallel programs.

 Both Fortran and C have a particular history and implementations.
 As mentioned, Fortran was first implemented in 1957 by IBM and was quickly adopted as it was relatively easy to program and had a performance comparable to programs written in assembly language.
 Early versions included support for procedural programming.
 A significant development occurred in 1966 with a ANSI standard release, which would be elaborated in 1978 (known as FORTRAN77) with a release that supported structured programming with block statements.
 Early version of FORTRAN required six spaces before any commands were declared for operations with punch-card systems.